-The auditor needs to review the company's assessed payroll to determine how many interviews must be sampled from each CU.
-It may be necessary to discuss this in detail with the company's payroll department in order to map this correctly.
+The company representative will need to determine the correct FTE breakdown and provide the breakdown and full FTE count to the auditor so that a representative sample may be selected from each CU included in the company's COR.
 There is no need or intent for the auditor to look at actual payroll dollar values (except in the case of internal auditors who normally perform this function).
-A multiple CU audit only requires one visit and one report.
 Sampling is often as easy as for a simple audit because the company's different CUs are often functionally no different than different departments in a simple audit.